SebWysz/SebWysz/README.md

 - Hello, I’m @SebWysz
 - I’m interested in machine learning and its processes.
-- I’m currently learning from the Machine learning course on coursera.
+- I’m currently learning from the C++, Rust, and some machine learning.
 - I’m looking to collaborate on an early machine learning project that my abilities can fit into, considering I am new to programming.
 - If you would like to contact me, you can email me at wyszynskiseb@gmail.com.